naisanraji/naisanraji.github.io/_pages/about.md

 Aside from research, I enjoy reading, swimming and cooking.
 My favourite cuisine is Afghan and Korean.

-## Upcoming talk
+## Most recent
+Fri, 22/03/2024 - Talk at the 15th Scientific Meeting Autism Spectrum [WTAS](https://wgas-autismus.org/tagung-wtas/ "Tagung WTAS"):

 Assessment of change in symptom severity of restrictive and repetitive behaviours in preschool children with ASD using behavioral observations and rating scales
-Fri, 22/03/2024 - 10.00
-Talk at the 15th Scientific Meeting Autism Spectrum [WTAS](https://wgas-autismus.org/tagung-wtas/ "Tagung WTAS")